 If you have a previously installed instance of VirtualBox on your Solaris host, please uninstall it first before installing a new instance.
-Refer to chapter 2.4.3, Uninstallation, page 27 for uninstall instructions.
+Refer to chapter 2.4.3, Uninstallation, page 28 for uninstall instructions.

 VirtualBox is available as a standard Solaris package.
-Download the appropriate package for your system.
+Download the VirtualBox SunOS package which includes both the 32-bit and 64-bit versions of VirtualBox.
 The installation must be performed as root and from the global zone as the VirtualBox installer loads kernel drivers which cannot be done from non-global zones.
 To verify which zone you are currently in, execute the zonename command.
 Execute the following commands:

-'''

-gunzip -cd VirtualBox-2.0.6-SunOS-x86.tar.gz | tar xvf -
+gunzip -cd VirtualBox-2.1.2-SunOS-x86.tar.gz | tar xvf -

-'''